Section 2a, Site 6198

 ~

-Through the decades, I’ve shared many stories about you and our “basement” buddies.
-How you were one hell of a receiver, too.
+Memories like how you were one hell of a receiver.
 Remember those “older” honchos?
-Right.
+Right, LOL.
 Early twenties maybe.
 Maybe.
 They drove by, spotted the bunch of us, eight, skinny-ass teens in the middle of a touch-football game.
-Winning their bar league’s flag touch title had swelled their heads.
-They stopped to teach us a lesson how the game should be played.
-We insisted on “no blocking” touch-football, not the flag version they were accustomed to.
+Their winning their bar league’s flag touch title had swelled their heads.
+They stopped to teach us a lesson how to play the game.
+Their mistake?
+We insisted on “no blocking” touch-football.
+Confidence blinded them and they agreed.
+Given their size, they probably would have massacred us in the flag version they were accustomed to.

 Surprise, surprise!
 They didn’t know what hit them.
 Our guys had played together, for and against each other for years, anticipated each others moves almost telepathically, no hesitation.
-Your speed and cuts, low to the ground, baffled the bar league champs.
-The last play was broken, so you faked left, spun as if expecting the ball.
-I threw a long slow bomb to the right corner of the goal line, your real destination, where you on the run, back toward me.
+Your speed and cuts, low to the ground.
+The bar league champs were baffled, couldn’t keep up with all our speed, either.
+The last play was broken, you faked left, spun as if expecting the ball.
+I knew threw a long slow bomb to the right corner of the goal line, your real destination.
+You on the run, your back toward me, your head turned, eyes on the ball, you snatched it over your head, no fuss, no muss.
 The “champs” big defensive guy, angry as hell, his team now three touchdowns behind, smashed you into the grass and dirt.
-So much for “no touch” touch football.

-You bounced off the ground, as if from a trampoline, fired the football into his chest and went for him, big guy or no big guy.
-After breaking up your Big Guy Melee, their tripping and blocking soon ended the game.
+You bounced off the ground, as if from a trampoline, fired the football into the guys chest and went for him, big guy or no big guy.
+After breaking up the melee, followed by the bar champs’ tripping and blocking, the game soon ended.
 I can still see the shit-eating grin on your face as the bar guys drove-away pissed-off, their arms extended, tossing the bird out their cars’ windows at us.

-Hey, remember the tennis racquet and Lee Patrizio , maybe six-two, and you, what, five-eight?
+Hey, remember the tennis racquet and Lee Patrizio , maybe six-two, and you, what, five-nine, maybe?
 Mutt and Jeff.
-During our polka game, he volunteered to do a pizza run.
-You were short, asked Lee to cover you.
+During our polka game, Lee volunteered to do a pizza run.
+You were short on cash, asked Lee to cover you.
 Oh, how he loved busting chops.
-Truthfully, we all busted each others chops at one time or another.
+Actually, we all busted each others chops at one time or another.
 He smiled sardonically and said, “No way Josè.”
-As he walked out the entrance to our basement “club house”, a former laundry room, you shouted, “Come on, Lee.
-How many times I cover you.
-Don’t be such a dick!”

-The rest of us uttered nothing, un-moving, tensely still in the silent, pitch black of the club house.
-Lee sprung-out of his seat, stumbled over bodies, headed for the exit from our “club house”.
-He charged out the entrance and up the single flight of stairs to street level as if the hounds of hell were on his tail.
-Only one hell-hound, though, a terrier, chasing a mastiff down the street, the racquet’s string face bouncing off the top of Lee’s skull.
-His echoing shouts of “Shit, Richie.
-Stop, stop!” floated off into the distance.
+The rest of us uttered nothing, un-moving and tense, in the silent pitch black of the club house.
+Lee wisely sprung-out of his seat, stumbled over unseen bodies, and headed for the basement’s exit.
+He charged out the exit and up the single flight of concrete steps to street level as if the hounds of hell were on his tail.
+Only one hell-hound pursued him, though – a terrier, chasing a mastiff down the street, the racquet’s string face bouncing off the top of Lee’s skull.

-How many times over the weeks and months did tears of laughter erupt if any of us mentioned the words “tennis racquet, anyone”?
+Of course, we were laughing our asses off.
+How many times over the weeks and months did tears of laughter erupt if any of us mentioned the words “tennis, anyone?”
 Lee’s laughter was the loudest.
+Teenage males, they are a wonder, indeed.

 I’ll bring the football.